About Phone Guide Hub

 Where our data comes from

 The carrier directory and eligibility rules on this site are sourced from publicly published USAC and FCC program materials.
-The list of approved Lifeline carriers comes from the USAC Lifeline provider catalog (usac.org); the eligibility rules and income thresholds come from FCC program documentation; and the historical ACP carrier roster comes from the FCC ACP page (fcc.gov/acp).
+The narrative carrier comparisons (network, monthly data, free-phone details) are editorial content compiled from carrier-published plan pages; the eligibility rules and income thresholds come from FCC program documentation and USAC's Consumer Eligibility page; and the historical ACP carrier roster comes from the FCC ACP page (fcc.gov/acp).
 We do not collect or republish any personal data from those sources.

 Editorial independence